![]() |

 He gave them statutes and ordinances and especially His Sabbaths (plural) to wake them up.

-11 I gave them My statutes, and explained My ordinances to them so that if they do them, they’ll live.
-12 I also gave them My Sabbaths, as a sign between Me and them, so that they would realize that I am Yehovah who makes them kadosh.
-13 But the house of Israel rebelled against Me in the wilderness, they didn’t 'live' by My statutes, and they rejected My ordinances, that if they obeyed, they would live.
-They violated My Sabbaths, so I resolved to pour out My wrath on them in the wilderness, to annihilate them.
-14 But again I acted for the sake of My 'reputation', so that it wouldn’t be dishonored in the sight of the nations, who watched Me bring them out.
-15 But I swore to them in the wilderness that I wouldn’t bring them into the land flowing with milk and honey that I had promised them—the most beautiful of all lands— 16 because they rejected My ordinances, and refused to 'live' by My statutes, and violated My Sabbaths, because they were determined to follow their idols.
+11-16 He gave them His unchanging tenets, and explained His regulations to them, so that if they did them they’d live.
+12 He also gave them His Sabbaths as a sign between Him and them, so that they would realize that He is Yehovah who makes them 'special'.
+13 “But the House of Israel rebelled against Him in the wilderness, they didn’t 'live' by His unchanging tenets, and they rejected His regulations, that if they had obeyed, they would have lived.
+They violated His Sabbaths, so He resolved to pour out His wrath on them in the wilderness, to annihilate them.
+14 But again He acted for the sake of His 'reputation', so that it wouldn’t be dishonored in the sight of the nations, who watched Him bring them out.
+15 He swore to them in the wilderness that He wouldn’t bring them into the land flowing with milk and honey that He had promised them—the most beautiful of all lands— 16 because they rejected His regulations, refused to 'live' by His unchanging rulings and violated His Sabbaths, because they were determined to follow their idols.

 Despite all of this He still didn’t destroy Israel.

-18 Then, in the wilderness, I warned their children not to live by the statutes of their ancestors, or obey their ordinances, or defile themselves with their idols.
-19 I am Yehovah your Elohim.
-Follow My statutes.
-Obey My ordinances, and practice them.
-20 Keep My Sabbaths kadosh, and they’ll be a sign between Me and you, so that you’ll fully realize that I am Yehovah your Elohim.”
-21 But the children rebelled against Me.
-They didn’t 'live by' My statutes or obey My ordinances, tho a person who obeys them will live by them.
+21 “But the children rebelled against Me.
+They didn’t 'live by' My unchanging rulings or obey My regulations, tho a person who obeys them will live by them.
 They also violated My Sabbaths.
-So I said I would pour out My wrath on them, to end My anger against them in the wilderness.
-22 But I withheld My hand, and acted for the sake of My 'reputation', so that it wouldn’t be dishonored in the sight of the nations who had watched Me bring them out.
+So I said I would pour out My wrath on them to end My anger against them in the wilderness.
+22 But I withheld My hand and acted for the sake of My 'reputation', so that it wouldn’t be dishonored in the sight of the nations who had watched Me bring them out.

 So instead of destruction, Israel was to be scattered to the winds.

-27 So, human son, speak to the house of Israel, and tell them, “The Sovereign Yehovah says: This is the way your ancestors blasphemed Me when they were unfaithful to Me.
-28 When I had brought them into the land that I swore to give to them, they offered sacrifices on every high hill and under every leafy tree they saw and presented their offensive offerings there!
-They also sent up their pleasing aromas and poured out their wine offerings there.”
-29 Then I asked them, “What is this high place you are going to called?”
+27 “So, human son, speak to the House of Israel and tell them, ‘The Sovereign Yehovah says: This is the way your ancestors blasphemed Me when they were unfaithful to Me.
+28 When I had brought them into the land that I swore to give them, they offered sacrifices on every high hill and under every deciduous tree they saw and presented their offensive offerings there!
+They also sent up their pleasing aromas and poured out their drink offerings there.
+29 Then I asked them, ‘What is this high place you are going to called?”
 (It’s been called Bamah [high place] ever since.)

 So the question is, will Israel defile herself again?

-30 So tell the house of Israel, “The Sovereign Yehovah asks, ‘Will you dishonor yourselves the way your ancestors did, and keep prostituting yourselves with detestable idols?
-31 When you offer your sacrifices, making your sons pass thru the fire, you’re continuing to defile yourselves with all your idols.
-And you want to consult Me, house of Israel?
-As surely as I live, declares the Sovereign Yehovah, I won’t be consulted by you!
+30-31 So say to the House of Israel: The Sovereign Yehovah asks: Do you intend to dishonor yourselves the way your ancestors did, and keep prostituting yourselves with detestable idols?
+31 When you offer your sacrifices, 'burning your children alive', you’re continuing to defile yourselves with all your idols.
+And you want to question Me, House of Israel?
+As long as I live,” declares the Sovereign Yehovah, “I won’t be questioned by you!

-32 What you have in mind will never happen.
+32-33 What you have in mind will never happen.
 You think you want to be like heathens, like the tribes of other countries, serving gods of wood and stone.
+33 As surely as I live,” declares the Sovereign Yehovah, “I’ll rule you with a strong hand and with an outstretched arm and with wrath poured out, I will be your King!

 A second Exodus!

-34 I’ll bring you out of the nations and gather you out of the countries where you were scattered, with a mighty hand with an outstretched arm, and with wrath poured out.
+34 I’ll bring you out of the nations and gather you out of the countries where you were scattered with a strong hand and with an outstretched arm, and with wrath poured out.
 35 I’ll bring you into the wilderness of the people [Isaiah 1, Hosea 2:14], and I’ll judge you there face to face, 36 just like when I judged your ancestors in the wilderness of the land of Egypt, that’s how I’ll judge you, declares the Sovereign Yehovah.
 37 I’ll make you pass under the shepherd’s rod, and I’ll bind you in a [Kimchi] [New] Covenant,

 This concerns descendants of ancient Israel who are as clueless as was the Israelite general public when they left Egypt.
 And while all of Israelite descent, the rebels will be culled outed.

-38 and I’ll purge out the rebels from among you, and those who disobey Me.
+38 and I’ll purge out the rebels from among you and those who disobey Me.
 I’ll bring them out of the land where they were living, but they won’t enter the land of Israel.
 Then you’ll realize that I am Yehovah.

 Those on the fence will hopefully wake up and serve Him.